 Vision 2020 Goal on Target

 The Pizz-A-Thon’s success is attributed to a partnership of educators, organizations, government and business who have contributed.
 The program has been evolving over a 20 year period and has developed into a “state of the art” educational model as was prescribed in the original Iowa State University-Kellogg Foundation “Vision 2020” Program.
 Through this educational model aimed to be in place by the Year 2020, it is our goal to have the “Kids Deserve Better” program in place, making life better for children in need!

 WELCOME To Ames Breakfast Club Web Site (see our new leader dog puppy)!

 We are pleased that you have visited our web site.
 Our Club chartered on 9-11-2001.
 It is a date easy to remember.
 We had second thoughts about going ahead with the charter meeting but decided we must go ahead in line with our Lion's Motto, "We Serve."
-We will celebrate our 10th Anniversary next September 11, 2011.
+We celebrated our 10th Anniversary September 11, 2011.

 We are a very active club with lots of social interaction and everyone does their share in serving those in need.
 We place high priority on serving youth through the Kids Sight eye screening program and supporting the Leader Dog Puppy Program.
 Kids in the Boys and Girls Club assist us and name our puppy each year.
 Excitement builds as the young people anticipate the first time they see their puppy and when it makes a visit, after it is inbasic training at the North Central Correctional Facility at Rockwell City.
 Our newest puppy the boys and girls named Astro.
 Over 500 youth from the Boys & Girls Club of Story County have participated in our Lions' sponsored Pizz-A-Thon.

 ARE YOU INTERESTED IN BECOMING A LION?